AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 ***

 ## What does it do and what does it need to fulfill?
-The application is to help the "Dr. Heart Clinic" to control and get data of patient's tests and visualize monthly tests stadistics and tests revenue.
+The application is to help the "Dr. Heart Clinic" to control and save data of each patient's tests and visualize all monthly tests stadistics and each tests revenue.

 ### Functionality of Project
 This application contains function to gather data of each patient, save data into a google spreasheet, calculate total tests and their amount value and update the clinic's monthly revenue.